 Action painting originated in Europe and North America after, and in response to WWII (Farey, 2018).
-The action paintings on this page are called, “foot paintings” that were created as an alternative artistic approach to traditional forms of mindfulness for recovery from PTSD.
-All of the paintings in this series were created entirely with my feet, except “Abandonné” (2009), which was painted with my feet and a paintbrush.
+The action paintings on this page are called, “foot paintings” that were created as an alternative artistic approach to traditional forms of mindfulness.
+“Abandonné” (2009) was painted with my feet and a paintbrush, and “Their Stories” (2019) was painted entirely with a paintbrush.

 In December 2018, I was invited to share a digital collage on the website, “Person-Centred Care Education,” https://www.deptmedicine.utoronto.ca/person-centred-care-education (Faculty of Medicine, University of Toronto).
 The collage combines two foot paintings, and a vector illustration.